 Developing translation talents

-Under the guidance of our specialists, the students will learn a lot not just about the translation market and opportunities, but, starting from the beginning, our Localization Director and Localization Engineer will brief students on innovations in translation technologies and introduce new translation trends to their future colleagues.
+Under the guidance of our experts, students will not only learn a lot about the translation market and job opportunities, but most importantly, our Localisation Director and Localisation Engineer will introduce them to innovations in translation technologies and introduce new translation trends to our future colleagues.

-We are confident that this our initiative will make entry to the translation market easier for students of translation and interpreting, and help establish trust for our future work together.
+We believe that this initiative will help translation and interpreting students to enter the translation market more easily and establish confidence for our future cooperation.

 Jakub Čapek